TheTrashFellow/HoboWizard-GabrielPorlier-Public/README.txt

 To access the full private repository of the project, please contact me at gporlier97@gmail.com.

+Additional documents and planning materials for the project can be found in my portfolio.

 Link to my portfolio : https://drive.google.com/drive/folders/1j-DW03Vyb6S7vnuTGyuBwDcz5bpJFMkN?usp=drive_link